w3c/window-management/additional_explorations.md

 Here are some possible use cases for the extended window state and display APIs:
 * Open a new fullscreen slideshow window on anoter screen, keep current window
-* Minimize associated windows when the users minimizes a 'main' window; eg:
+* Minimize/restore/focus associated windows per user control of a 'main' window:
   * Doctor minimizes patient case window, app minimizes associated image windows
+  * Doctor selects patient case entry in a list, app restores minimized windows
 * Web application offers settings to show or hide minimal-ui native controls
 * Video conferencing window wishes to be [always-on-top](https://github.com/webscreens/window-placement/issues/10)